UPDATE 10/9/2020: DA was contacted by Hiway Federal Credit Union’s marketing department concerning the upcoming change to a state charter.

-Residency: Individuals who live, work, worship, or attend school in Saint Paul/Minneapolis Metro Community Area are eligible to join.
+Residency: Individuals who live, work, worship, or attend school in the Saint Paul/Minneapolis Metro Community Area are eligible to join.

 Employment: Employees of more than 220 Select Employee Groups (including the Minnesota Department of Transportation, Minnesota Department of Public Safety, and Minnesota National Guard) are eligible to join.

 Personal Relationship: Individuals whose family members or household members are membership-eligible are welcome to apply.